How to Complain About an Estate Agent

 - Keeping the process moving smoothly

-With their local knowledge and expert experience, they can help you put your home up for sale and ensure it is sold to its fullest potential.
+With their local knowledge and expert experience, traditional high street agents can help you put your home up for sale and ensure it is sold to its fullest potential.
 However, they do also have legal obligations that you should be aware of before starting the process.

 Estate agents must not deliberately mislead a potential buyer when they enquire about a property.
 They must also abide by the Estate Agents Act 1979 which states that they must: